Truce in Gaza endures another day and more hostages are freed, but tougher talks ahead

 Netanyahu is under intense pressure from families of the hostages to bring them home.
 But his far-right governing partners are also pushing him to continue the war until Hamas is destroyed, and could abandon his coalition if he is seen as making too many concessions.

-Israel says it will maintain the truce until Hamas stops releasing captives, at which point it will resume military operations aimed at eliminating the group, even as the Biden administration has urged it to operate with far greater precision if it resumes its offensive.
+Israel says it will maintain the truce until Hamas stops releasing captives, at which point it will resume military operations aimed at eliminating the group, even as the Biden administration has urged it to operate with far greater precision if it does so.

-“As soon as Hamas stops releasing mothers, we’re coming for the fathers.
-As soon as it stops releasing daughters, we’re coming for the sons,” Israeli government spokesman Eylon Levy said.
-“We are going to continue putting unrelenting military pressure on Hamas to release everyone.”

 Israel says around 125 men are still held hostage, including several dozen soldiers.